 How to increase sperm count without medicines

 1. Stop smoking

 Smoking is not only dangerous for overall health but specifically affect sperm morphology and count.
-It contains various toxins such as tar, oxidizing agents which makes the sperm abnormal.
+It contains various toxins such as tar, oxidizing agents that makes the sperm abnormal.
 Stopping smoking has shown significant improvement in semen after 3 to 6 months.

 2. Stop alcohol and drugs